 3. Office of Medicare Hearings and Appeals (OMHA) decision: You can file an appeal with OMHA if you disagree with the IRE’s decision.

 4. Medicare Appeals Council review: If OMHA doesn’t make a timely decision or you disagree with it, you can file an appeal with the Medicare Appeals Council.

 5. Federal district court judicial review: This level is reserved for cases that meet a minimum dollar amount.
-In 2020, that amount is $1,670.
 You should get instructions on how to file an appeal in federal court with your Medicare Appeals Council letter.